- Links Disclaimer

 The Council on Children and Families does not knowingly collect personal information from children or create profiles of children through this website.

 Consistent with the federal Children's Online Privacy Protection Act (COPPA), the Council on Children and Families does not knowingly collect personal information from children (persons under the age of 13) or create profiles of children through this website.
 Users are cautioned, however, that the collection of personal information submitted in an e-mail will be treated as though it was submitted by an adult, and may, unless exempted from access by federal or state law, be subject to public access.
-The Council strongly encourages parents and teachers to be involved in children's Internet activities and to provide guidance whenever children are asked to provide personal information on-line.
+The Council strongly encourages parents, guardians and teachers to be involved in children's Internet activities and to provide guidance whenever children are asked to provide personal information on-line.

 As noted above, the Council on Children and Families does not collect any personal information about you through this website unless you provide that information voluntarily by sending an e-mail, responding to a survey, or completing an on-line form.
 You may choose not to send us an e-mail, respond to a survey, or complete an on-line form, and always have the option to respond through use of regular mail.
 While your choice not to participate in these activities may limit your ability to receive specific services or products through this website, it will not normally have an impact on your ability to take advantage of other features of the website, including browsing or downloading most publicly available information.